uvutkarshverma/foodland-html-css/readme.md

-this project is created in html css
+This project is created in html css

 a template for food ordering website.